danielshort3/Chatbot-LoRA-RAG/README.md

 uses the PyTorch 2.7.1 base with CUDA 12.8 and cuDNN 9.
 Building it will run the crawler and indexer so the demo is ready to launch:

+The image also installs `build-essential` so a C/C++ compiler is available for dependencies like `bitsandbytes` and the Triton runtime.

 ```bash
 docker build -t vgj-chat .
 # GPU acceleration requires the host to install the NVIDIA Container Toolkit